MrMetric/block_thingy/README.md

 ```

 ## TODO
+ * add a more useful error message for when game files are not found
+ * add frustum culling
+ * add other meshing methods [[1]](http://0fps.net/2012/07/07/meshing-minecraft-part-2/) [[2]](https://blackflux.wordpress.com/2014/02/23/meshing-in-voxel-engines-part-1/)
+ * add texturing
+ * allow saving screenshots to a format other than PNG (for when the libpng dependency is not enabled)
  * improve build instructions
- * allow saving screenshots to a format other than PNG (for when the libpng dependency is not enabled)
  * make physics framerate-independent
- * split Game into separate thingies
- * add other meshing methods [[1]](http://0fps.net/2012/07/07/meshing-minecraft-part-2/) [[2]](https://blackflux.wordpress.com/2014/02/23/meshing-in-voxel-engines-part-1/)
- * add texturing
- * add frustum culling
+ * move the commands from `Game` and `command_test` to somewhere else
+ * separate chunk data / rendering (this decouples meshing from chunking, and has the side benefit of allowing mesh dimensions to not match chunks)
+ * use events more (look at: keypress, mousemove, …)
  * other stuff that I am too lazy to say here